Guilhermecst/Guilhermecst/README.md

 ## About me 🧑🏻‍💻
 - 🌎 Living in Brazil
 - 🎂 21 years old
-- 🌱 I’m currently learning Python and Flask
-- 🎓 I’m currently a Systems Analysis and Development student at <a href="https://www.impacta.com.br">Impacta</a> University
+- 🎓 I’m a Systems Analysis and Development graduate at <a href="https://www.impacta.com.br">Faculdade Impacta Tecnologia</a> University
 - 💼 I’m currently an intern at <a href="https://www.assesso.com.br">Assesso</a>

 ## 📈 My GitHub Stats